 Table 1.
 Cultivated area of winter wheat and winter rapeseed in the five Danish Regions (1000 ha).
-Data from Statistics Denmark (2010a)
+Data are mean and standard deviation (std dev) from 2006-2014.
+Source, Statistics Denmark (2015a)

 Table 2.
 Yield of winter wheat and winter rapeseed in the five Danish Regions (hkg/ha).
 Standardized to 15% moisture content for winter wheat and 9% moisture content for winter rape seed.
-Data from Statistics Denmark (2010a)
+Data are mean and standard deviation (std dev) from 2006-2014.
+Source, Statistics Denmark (2015a)